melo936/ChromiumHardening/flags/chrome-command-line.md

 * BlockInsecurePrivateNetworkRequests, BlockInsecurePrivateNetworkRequestsForNavigations
 	* Blocks insecure private network requests
 * ClearCrossSiteCrossBrowsingContextGroupWindowName
+* DisableProcessReuse, ReduceUserAgent
+	* The (edge://)flags version are not available on Edge
 * EncryptedClientHello
 * ImprovedCookieControls
 	* Improved third-party cookie blocking/control
-* LegacyTLSEnforced
-	* Enforce deprecation of legacy TLS versions
-* DisableProcessReuse, ReduceUserAgent
-	* The (edge://)flags version are not available on Edge
 * PrefetchPrivacyChanges
 	* Prefetch requests will not follow redirects, not send a Referer header, not send credentials for cross-origin requests, and do not pass through service workers
 * ReducedReferrerGranularity